ghzyd2zpri34vcviuqguknn2dqljgnbt._domainkey

 I took this photo in bright sunlight because, you know, it was happening right then and there.
 In my defense, I did not take this photo to post it somewhere, I just texted it to my husband.
 Anyway, enough with the excuses.

-The contrast between sun and shadow is awful, beyond saving: Sophie's face is almost completely black.
+The contrast between sun and shadow is awful, beyond saving: Callisto's face is almost completely black.
 The white of our house and the pool is way too bright.
 The background is distracting and you almost miss what is going on in the foreground.
 Or should I say, the middle, because the foreground is just a big, boring nothing.
 I would need to crop this photo by at least 50%.
 Which will decrease the quality drastically and basically ruin this photo even more.

 What I should have done:

-4. not necessary but fun, would have been to stay close to ground and shoot slightly up.
+4. Not necessary but fun, would have been to stay close to ground and shoot slightly up.

 Next, let's analyze this photo of Udo.
 It's also straight out of camera, I did not edit a thing.
 It is taken with my DSLR but this is easily achievable with a phone camera as well.

-3. composition is good, I might crop a little from above but not much, thus keeping the quality of the image high.
+3. Composition is good, I might crop a little from above but not much, thus keeping the quality of the image high.

-That's it, folks!
+And that's it, folks!

 Make sure to tag me (@caroline.nijs.photography) when you post your images taken with these tips on instagram!